dinastyoffreedom/Newdinastycoin/README.md

 * Change to the cloned directory, run:

     ```bash
-    cd monero
+    cd dinastycoin
     ```

-* If you would like a specific [version/tag](https://github.com/monero-project/monero/tags), do a git checkout for that version. eg. 'v0.14.1.2'.
+* If you would like a specific [version/tag](https://github.com/dinastycoin-project/dinastycoin/tags), do a git checkout for that version. eg. 'v0.14.1.2'.
 If you don't care about the version and just want binaries from master, skip this step:

     ```bash
     git checkout v0.14.1.2